degski/Mado/README.md

     THE END
     -------
-    Once you've mastered all these techniques and you're looking for a deeper, more complex game, try playing on a slightly larger 91-space board - six spaces on an edge.
-The larger board makes for a more involved and intricate game.
-SUSAN on a 61-space board is a quick and subtle game, and it's a great way to get started.
+    Once you've mastered all these techniques and you're looking for a deeper, more complex game, try playing on a slightly larger 91-space Board - six spaces on an edge.
+The larger Board makes for a more involved and intricate game.
+SUSAN on a 61-space Board is a quick and subtle game, and it's a great way to get started.

     Thank you for your interest in SUSAN.
 Have Fun!